Rep. Marjorie Taylor Greene - September 12th, Hour 2

 They don't want the pressure of being blamed for a government shutdown, even though we both know the government never shuts down.

-That's a big lie, and it's a big scare tactic.
+That's a big lie and it's a big scare tactic.

-Um that is a scare tactic.
+That is a scare tactic.

-You know, I ran a very successful construction company for almost 25 years, and whenever we hit a bump in a road or a problem, we got in the room and we figured it out or got out on the job site and looked at the real problems and we found a solution and we fixed it.
+And whenever we hit a bump in the road or a problem, we got in the room and we figured it out or got out on the job site and looked at the real problems and we found a solution and we fixed it.

-And that's what Republicans have to do here in the House, and I believe we're capable of doing it.
+And that's what Republicans have to do here in the House.

 I'm glad we're back in session.